Rancho Las Palmas: History

 The Hiram Corey mansion is a three-story, wood-frame, single-family residence built in a Queen Anne style.
 It is the best example of Queen Anne style of architecture in a rural setting in Monterey County.
 It has redwood siding, banded with fish-scale shingles halfway into the second story, with a hipped roof and tower with a brass eagle finial detail.
 Full bay windows can be seen on the first and second stories.
 The main entrance to the house has stairs leading up to double wood doors with a Queen Anne style wood railing and canopy.
 Some of the original palm trees line the entrance.
 A small one story carriage house remains at the rear of the house.

-Hiram Corey

-Hiram Corey (1831-1913) was born on March 7, 1831, in Stanbridge, Quebec, Canada.
-His father was Captain Reuben Caleb Corey (1801-1859) of Hancock, Massachusetts, who came to Canada when he was two years old.
-He joined the military service with a commission from Queen Victoria.
-Corey's mother was Melinda Reynolds (1803-1881) of New York.
-Hiram Corey arrived from Canada to California on February 26, 1852, with his brother Noah Corey (1827-1909) and went into the lumber business in Marin County.
-He later took up dairy farming in the same county until 1861.
-In 1856, on a trip to Vermont, he married Rosanna Cox Frost (1834-1900), a native of Shoreham, Vermont, on October 8, 1856, in Essex, Vermont.
-They had no children.

-Hiram's sister, Sarah Ann (Corey) Littlefield, died on June 1, 1871, leaving 4 small children under 6, to live with Corey and Rosanna.